chrisreams91/canAppsSpyOnYou/README.md

 App:

-display in app what words were just parse in toast or somthing convert everything to hooks / general code cleanup
+display in app what words were just parsed in toast or somthing convert everything to hooks / general code cleanup

 backend: